avatar

 Introduction:

-Jekyll is a popular static site generator that allows you to create and manage websites using plain text files.
-If you’re using the Windows Subsystem for Linux (WSL), you can leverage the power of Jekyll right on your Windows machine.
-In this guide, we will walk you through the process of setting up Jekyll on WSL, from installation to serving your first Jekyll site.
+Jekyll is a powerful static site generator that allows you to manage websites using plain text files.
+By using Windows Subsystem for Linux (WSL), you can run a full Jekyll development environment directly on your Windows machine.
+This guide covers the installation and setup process.

 sudo apt update